astronomer/docs/astro/deployment-file-reference.md

 You can create, update, or delete environment variables in the `environment_variables` section of the template file.
 This is equivalent to configuring environment variables in the **Variables** page of a Deployment in the Cloud UI.

 When you inspect a Deployment, the value of any environment variable that is set as secret in the Cloud UI will not appear in the template file.
 To set any new or existing environment variables as secret in the file, specify `is_secret: true` next to the key and value.
-If you commit a template file to a GitHub repository, Astronomer recommends that you update the secret values manually in the Cloud UI and leave them blank in the file.
+If you commit a template file to a GitHub repository, Astronomer recommends not to add the secret environment variables in the file and add them manually in the Cloud UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.

 :::caution

 When you add environment variables using a Deployment file, you must provide a `value` for your environment variable.
-Leaving this value blank will cause the `astro deployment create` command to fail.
+Leaving this value blank or as empty string ("") will cause the `astro deployment create` command to fail.

 :::